Ukraine forces, separatists fight first serious battles in months

 But the Ukrainian military acknowledged it had used heavy weapons in the latest fighting.
 "For the purpose of appropriate response, we were forced to use heavy artillery," military spokesman Oleksiy Mazepa said on television channel 112.

-Senior rebel commander Eduard Basurin said separatist forces had only used weapons in defence, denying any attempt to advance.
+Senior rebel commander Eduard Basurin said separatist forces had only used weapons in defense, denying any attempt to advance.

 "We are not carrying out offensive actions," separatist press service DAN quoted him as saying.